lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module6_StudentSupport.md

 5. Save this matrix as a table in XLSX, CSV, or Google Spreadsheet format.
 ```

-*Instructional Prompt: Guiding the LLM with a Pre-Specified Score Matrix*
+### Additional Prompt Variant - Using a Pre-Specified Score Matrix
+Provide the following details to create a matrix or table for collecting student information and calculating a success score.
 ```
-# Prompt to Design a Student Success Score Matrix

-Please provide the following details to create a matrix or table for collecting student information and calculating a success score.
-The matrix should include relevant student data points, and a success score will be calculated using a weighted equation.
+Create a table for calculating the students' success score.
+The table should include relevant student data points, and a success score will be calculated using a weighted equation.
 Use a clear, structured table format, and ensure the success score equation is included with explanations of each component.

-## Student Information to Collect
+Student Information to Collect:
-[List the data points you want to collect for each student.
+[List or upload the data points you want to collect for each student.
 Examples include:
-- Student Name: [Text input, e.g., John Doe]
+- Student Name:
-- Attendance Rate: [Percentage, e.g., 95%]
+- Attendance Rate:
-- Assignment Completion Rate: [Percentage, e.g., 90%]
+- Assignment Completion Rate:
-- Quiz Average Score: [Percentage, e.g., 85%]
+- Quiz Average Score:
-- Discussion Participation: [Number of posts, e.g., 5]
+- Discussion Participation:
-- Time Spent on LMS: [Hours per week, e.g., 10 hours] Add or modify data points as needed.]
+- Time Spent on LMS:
+Add or modify data points as needed.]

-## Table Structure
+Table Structure:
 [Design a table to collect the data.
 Example structure:
 | Student Name | Attendance Rate (%) | Assignment Completion Rate (%) | Quiz Average Score (%) | Discussion Participation (Posts) | Time Spent on LMS (Hours/Week) | Success Score |
 |--------------|---------------------|-------------------------------|-----------------------|---------------------------------|-------------------------------|---------------|